Healthy Recipes Blog

 • When cool, gently separate them with your hands (they tend to stick together), then store them at room temperature in an airtight container for up to a week.

-It's important to roast the nuts in a slow oven - 300 degrees F is good.
-Don't be tempted to crank up the oven's temperature - the nuts won't roast as evenly, and they might even burn.
+• It's important to roast the nuts in a slow oven.
+300°F is good.
+Don't be tempted to increase the oven's temperature - the nuts won't roast as evenly and might even burn.

 A photo of Vered DeLeeuw.